Michael-Mark-Edu/bravo/README.md

 already exists a table with the same name, this function will fail.

 This table will be empty, so we'll need to insert some _objects_ into it.
 An object can be of any type, but it should ideally be a tuple.
+(Note: it is better to use a non-tuple over a size-1 tuple!
+It is theoretically more memory efficient to use non-tuples, and some functions like `file2tab` generate tables with the non-tuple variant regardless of what you put in.)

 To insert, we use the `insert` function, which takes in a list of objects.
 ```gleam